 The Cardinal Flower is a member of the bluebell

-.
+family.
 Insects and humming birds enjoy its nectar,

 but bumble bees have trouble clinging to it.
 Although